kubapok/cnlps-caiccaic/README.md

 ## Deadline changes ##
 - Submission deadlines have been extended by one week.
 Please check [Dates](#Dates) section above.
-- For technical reasons we won't release test-B subser and test-A is treated as an official evaluation set.
+- For technical problems with evaluation platform we will not release release test-B subset and test-A is treated as an official evaluation set used to construct final ranking.